novix-sa/Pyplan/docs/User Guide/Model.md

 -   `coords`: a dict-like container of arrays (_coordinates_) that label each point (e.g., 1-dimensional arrays of numbers, datetime objects or strings)

-It makes usage of to different atributes of an index: dims and coords.
+The Pyplan index node is defined as a Pandas index to help operate with Xarray matrix.
+Its sets the dims and coords It makes usage of to different atributes of an index: dims and coords.
 ### Button
 ### Module